 We are honored to announce the Antonio Viva Fund for Diversity, Equity, Inclusion, and Justice

-Walnut Hill School for the Arts has been led by a visionary Head of School, Antonio Viva, for the past 12 years.
-In that time, we have been inspired by his purposeful, creative, and unwavering commitment to our students, alumni, families, supporters, faculty, and staff.
+Walnut Hill School for the Arts was led by a visionary Head of School, Antonio Viva, from 2010 to 2022.
+In that time, we were inspired by his purposeful, creative, and unwavering commitment to our students, alumni, families, supporters, faculty, and staff.
 When asked to reflect on his tenure here, Antonio spoke of our institution’s importance in modeling the changes we want to see in the world, of being bold, of embracing and being a catalyst for change.

 This endowed fund will assist Walnut Hill in enhancing its existing efforts to create a just, equitable, and inclusive culture and to attract and support a diverse range of students, faculty, and staff.
 We invite the entire community to honor Antonio’s time as our leader, and to help advance his goal of increasing access to the arts, creating awareness, and promoting discussions.